Forget the Lynx Effect, Nail Art Has the Minx Effect

 However, it is hard when changing career from a journalist to PR executive not to get excited by the products offered by the clients you work with.
 And DollyLeo Apothecary, top beauty and skin care boutique in Edinburgh, is no exception.

-So in true fluffy bunny style I spent my morning on behalf of the Holyrood Partnership having my nails done by our fabulous client Dolly.
+So in true fluffy bunny style I spent my morning on behalf of the Holyrood PR having my nails done with new nail equipment for professionals by our fabulous client Dolly .

 From 11 until 12 I spent an hour in the lap of luxury experiencing the latest nail fad to take the UK by storm – Minx.